 To keep the products authentic and top quality, Amazon audits each application to ensure its marketplace keeps a strong reputation.
 Listing your products is free of charge, and when a sale is made Amazon simply keeps a small referral fee, so no overhead is required to get started!

-Sellers can sell their handcrafted items such as jewelry, wedding items, clothing, children’s toys, home and living accessories, craft supplies and even handmade entertainment products.
+Sellers can list their handcrafted items such as jewelry, wedding items, clothing, children’s toys, home and living accessories, craft supplies and even handmade entertainment products.

-Spoonflower is a marketplace that caters to fabric, wallpaper and home decor creators.
+Spoonflower is a marketplace that caters to fabric, wallpaper, and home decor creators.
 They have a simple three-step process that allows both buyers and sellers to benefit from handmade products.
-To start, you either choose an already made design, or design your own handmade design.
-Next you choose a product to apply to the product you wish to purchase, and lastly, you purchase your order!
+To start, you either choose an already made design or create your own handmade design.
+Next, you choose a product to apply to the product you wish to purchase, and lastly, you purchase your order!

-If you are a seller, your design from step one can then be resold on the Spoonflower marketplace.
+If you’re a seller, your design from step one can then be resold on the Spoonflower marketplace.
 Sellers can earn anywhere from 10% – 15% commission on each sale made, depending on your seller status.
 Currently, Spoonflower has a community of over 16,000 designers selling their artwork.

 5. Artful Home

 Artful Home is a great marketplace for artists seeking to reach a larger audience interested in a variety of categories such as apparel, jewelry, wall art, glass art, furniture, lighting, sculpture, home decor, ornaments, and almost anything related.
 In order to be able to sell on Artful Home, one needs to submit an application on their website to become a seller.